 3M scientists and researchers are exploring a new world at the nanometer level, where materials exhibit unique physical, chemical, and biological properties.
 These unusual properties are already being exploited in our hard coatings, dental restoratives, and brightness-enhancing optical films.
 Many 3M technology platforms, including adhesives, advanced composites, wound management, ceramics and electronic materials are being influenced by the emergence of nano-sized particles.

 When 3M scientists begin work on a customer's problem, they draw on a remarkable array of high Performance Materials.
-This technology platform is a collection of unique materials developed and manufactured internally by 3M that provides differentiated performance to 3M products.
+This technology platform is a collection of unique materials developed and manufactured internally by 3M that provides differentiated performance to products made by 3M and our customers.
 It includes a combination of ceramics, fluoromaterials, nanomaterials, advanced silicone materials, specialty monomers and polymers, specialty additives (surfactants, curatives, cross-linkers, and catalysts) and coatings to create unique materials and composites.
 Our labs constantly add to this palette with new formulations and breakthrough modifications of existing materials; and 3M is unmatched in the application of these novel materials to the demands of real-world manufacturing.

-Porous materials and membranes show up in thousands of 3M products, including respirators, filters, fuel cells, transdermal patches, and wound dressings.
-3M manufactures membranes and other porous structures engineered to perform in a wide range of applications.
+Porous materials and membranes show up in thousands of 3M products, including membranes for Oxygenators, Dialysers, Plasmaseparator, ECMO devices, degassing/gassing contractors, respirators, filters, fuel cells, transdermal patches, and wound dressings.
+3M manufactures membranes and other porous structures engineered to perform in a wide range of applications in industrial and medical markets.
 In addition these materials can be chemically modified to enhance contaminant capture, improve selectivity, and optimize capacity.
-Today, 3M technology ensures that water, air and other fluids can be processed to achieve the required fluid quality in an efficient and cost effective manner.
+Today, 3M technology ensures that water, air, blood, plasma and other fluids can be processed to achieve the required medical treatment or fluid quality in an efficient and cost effective manner.